anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Science is organized knowledge.
-Wisdom is organized life.
+Quote: Wisdom is a kind of knowledge.
+It is knowledge of the nature, career, and consequences of human values.

-By: Immanuel Kant
+By: Sidney Hook